-On September 19, 2016, the Company signed an exclusive licensing agreement ("the licensing agreement") with 9346-4626 Québec Inc., a significant shareholder of the Company, for the drug Relaxa ("the product").
+On September 19, 2016, the Company signed an exclusive licensing agreement with 9346-4626 Québec Inc. for the drug Relaxa.

-Under the terms of the licensing agreement, the Company has the exclusive right to manufacture, promote, market, sell and distribute the product globally.
-In return, the Company will pay the licensor royalties based on annual net sales of the product.
+Under the terms of the licensing agreement, the Company has the exclusive right to manufacture, promote, market, sell and distribute Relaxa globally.
+In return, the Company pays the licensor royalties based on annual net sales of the product.